swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     ///   where both the value and summary types are `UInt64`.
     /// - Returns: An `UInt64` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == UInt64, P.Summary == UInt64

+    /// Returns a summary for a custom unsigned integer property across the progress subtree.
+    ///
+    /// This method aggregates the values of a custom unsigned integer property from this progress manager
+    /// and all its children, returning a consolidated summary value as an array of unsigned integer values.
+    ///
+    /// - Parameter property: The type of the unsigned integer property to summarize.
+Must be a property
+    ///   where the value type is `UInt64` and the summary type is `[UInt64]`.
+    /// - Returns: A `[UInt64]` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == UInt64, P.Summary == [UInt64]

+    /// Returns a summary for a custom duration property across the progress subtree.
+    ///
+    /// This method aggregates the values of a custom duration property from this progress manager
+    /// and all its children, returning a consolidated summary value.
+    ///
+    /// - Parameter property: The type of the duration property to summarize.
+Must be a property
+    ///   where both the value and summary types are `Duration`.
+    /// - Returns: An `Duration` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == Duration, P.Summary == Duration

     /// Returns a summary for a custom double property across the progress subtree.
     ///
     /// This method aggregates the values of a custom double property from this progress manager